WhiteHatHud/Consumers_Analysis/README.md

 i) Random Forest
 ii) Classification Tree

+Experimented with K-means clsutering.
+It is under insights.

 ## Conclusions

 - None of the numeric variables had correlation with each other.
 Their values were all below 0.1 .
 Hence we needed to focus on categorical variables